Lottery Jackpots Exist in Pre-trained Models: Introduction

-The lottery ticket hypothesis~\cite{frankle2018lottery} reveals that a randomly initialized network contains lottery ticket sub-networks that can reach good performance after appropriate weight tuning.
-In light of this, more recent studies further discover that these lottery tickets emerge even without the necessity of weight tuning~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic}.
-However, a complex search algorithm has to be conducted upon randomly initialized weights, the cost of which is even higher than tuning the weights since the width of the original network is usually exponentially expanded to ensure the finding of high-performing lottery tickets.
+The lottery ticket hypothesis~\cite{frankle2018lottery} reveals that a randomly initialized network contains lottery ticket sub-networks that can reach good performance after appropriate weight training.
+In light of this, more recent studies further discover that these lottery tickets emerge even without the necessity of weight training~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic}.
+However, a complex searching algorithm has to be conducted upon randomly initialized weights, the cost of which is even higher than training the weights since the width of the original network is usually exponentially expanded to ensure the finding of high-performing lottery tickets.
+Moreover, the performance of such sub-networks still falls far behind existing weight-training pruning methods~\cite{mostafa2019parameter,kusupati2020soft,evci2020rigging}.

-In this paper, we innovatively reveal that high-performing sub-networks can be fast located in pre-trained models.
+In this paper, we innovatively reveal that high-performing sub-networks can be located in pre-trained models without the involvement of weight training from empirical and theoretical perspectives.
 We term these sub-networks as lottery jackpots in this paper.
-First, different from existing work~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic} which searches for the lottery tickets in a randomly initialized network with width expansion, our lottery jackpots are built on top of an unexpanded pre-trained model.
-For example, a lottery jackpot can be found in the pre-trained VGGNet-19 on CIFAR-10, which has only 10\% parameters of the original network while still matching the performance of the full model without any modifications on the trained weights.
-We further look into existing weight-tuning based pruning criteria~\cite{han2015learning,lee2018snip,wang2020picking}, and then observe a high overlap between the sparsity masks from these existing pruning criteria and the searched mask from our lottery jackpot.
-Among them, the magnitude-based pruning criterion results in the most similar sparsity pattern.
-This inspires us to initialize our mask with magnitude pruning as a warm-up for searching our lottery jackpots.
-As a result, at least $3\times$ reductions on the search cost are observed when comparing to existing weight search methods on the randomly initialized networks~\cite{ramanujan2020s,zhou2019deconstructing} or weight tuning methods~\cite{mostafa2019parameter, evci2020rigging, mocanu2018scalable}.
-For instance, our magnitude-based lottery jackpot prunes ResNet-50 by removing $90\%$ weights while reaching the top-1 accuracy of $70\%$ using only $10$ search epochs on ImageNet and achieving comparable performance with state-of-the-art methods using only $30$ search epochs, as illustrated in Fig.\,\ref{comparison}.
+First, different from existing works~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic} which search for the lottery tickets in a randomly initialized network with width expansion, our lottery jackpots are built on top of an unexpanded pre-trained model.
+For example, a lottery jackpot can be found in the pre-trained VGGNet-19~\cite{simonyan2015very} on CIFAR-10~\cite{krizhevsky2009learning}, which has only 10\% parameters of the original network while still reaching the performance of the full model without any modifications on the trained weights.
+Nevertheless, off-the-shelf edge-popup algorithm~\cite{ramanujan2020s} that we leverage to find lottery jackpots is time-consuming.
+It takes almost the same computation cost compared with existing weight training methods~\cite{lee2018snip, wang2020picking}, which heavily barricades the application value of lottery jackpots.